gilesbowkett/flexverb/readme.md

-# Flexverb
+# Flexverb: A Serious Toy Language

-TLDR: Flexverb is a weird toy programming language based on Latin and Ancient Greek.
+TLDR: Flexverb is a barely-implemented programming language based on Latin and Ancient Greek.
 It is essentially a blog post, in executable code form, about an obscure linguistic quirk and its unexpected benefits.

 ## Word order and transformation in classical Western languages